 Summarization is a type of knowledge check that can impact retention.
 When we are asked to summarize what we have learned in our own words, it helps commit that information to memory.

 “Knowledge checks have to be supported by periodic formal assessments.
 One of the main reasons learners don’t understand or retain new information is that what they know differs substantially from what they think they know.
 Without an assessment, managers are left with human reports of proficiency – with no objective agreement on the “scale.”
 Taylor notes.

 Ensuring the training content and assessment content are closely aligned is essential.
 That way, learners will be forced to make sense of, recall, and immediately apply the information as soon as possible after absorbing it.

 Ultimately the goal is to receive feedback like the below example from your employees.

 “This course was quicker to complete and more relevant and applicable than other courses I’ve been on before.
 I am clear about my strengths and areas requiring growth and excited to apply what I have learned. “

 Want to see for yourself how to improve learning retention with Pinnacle Series?
-Schedule a demo or free trial with our team today!
+Schedule a demo or pilot with our team today!

 Already a Pinnacle Series customer?
 Log in now to check out our tools that can help increase your team’s learning retention, like quizzes and on-demand videos.